Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 5mg Dosage

-For insomnia, most doctors recommend a dosage of melatonin somewhere between 0.3 and 5 milligrams.
-In one study8 comparing the effects of 1 milligram and 5 milligrams, participants who took 5 milligrams showed an overall improvement in subjective sleep quality but actually slept for less time than those who took 1 milligram.
-The study also showed that 5 milligrams was the most effective dosage for jet lag.
+In one study10 comparing the effects of 1 milligram and 5 milligrams, participants who took 5 milligrams showed an overall improvement in subjective sleep quality but actually slept for less time than those who took 1 milligram.
+The study also showed that 5 milligrams was the most effective dosage for jet lag.10

 10mg Dosage